PrasoonPratham/blog/data/blog/why_this_blog_exists.md

 date: "2021-04-23"
 tags: ["personal"]
 draft: false
-summary: This blog is my own little space on the internet, where no algorithm can determine what I do.
+summary: This blog is my own little space on the internet, where no algorithm can determine what I do
 ---

 Hey, I'm Tadas.
 If you don't know me, I am a Flutter Developer, YouTuber, and now Developer Evangelist at Agora.
 This is my blog site, and here is why it exists.